MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/tabview_containerfromitem_832238941.md

 ## -returns

-A container that corresponds to the specified item, if the item has a container and exists in the collection; otherwise, null.
+A container that corresponds to the specified item, if the item has a container and exists in the collection; otherwise, `null`.

 ## -remarks